ther0ok1eboy/ther0ok1eboy.github.io/_posts/2020-02-15-VNC-on-server.md

 mindmap2: false
 ---

-Description: How to install VNC service on server and client
+Description: How to install VNC service on server and client.

 ## Introduction